shivannis/xandr-docs-public/xandr-docs/articles/invest/object-hierarchy.md

 A [click tracker](create-a-click-tracker.md)
-is used to track clicks associated with creatives that are hosted by off-platform (non-Xandr) ad servers.
+is used to track clicks associated with creatives that are hosted by off-platform (non-Microsoft Advertising) ad servers.
 This is done by attaching the tracker as a "piggyback pixel" on the externally hosted creative.